pojntfx/networked-linux-memsync/docs/notes.md

 ## Conclusion

-- Answer to the research question
+- Answer to the research question (Could memory be the universal way to access and migrate state?)
+- What would be possible if memory became the universal way to access state?
 - Further research recommendations (e.g. `ublk`)

 ## References